gilsoncsr/simple-rag-deploy/README.md

 - The system currently processes a hardcoded PDF: `DOC-SF238339076816-20230503.pdf`.
 Update the filename in `loadData()` as needed.
 - Responses are tailored for legal and technical documents and written in Brazilian Portuguese.

-## 📥 License

-This project is for educational and prototype use only.
-Commercial use should be validated with OpenAI's and LangChain's respective licenses.

----

-Would you like a version of this README in Portuguese as well?